The Last Mile (prison rehabilitation program): History

-The Last Mile launched its first classroom of the Audio and Video Production Program (AVP) in Indiana at Putnamville Correctional Facility September 13th, 2021.
+The Last Mile launched its first classroom of the Audio and Video Production Program (AVP) in Indiana at Putnamville Correctional Facility September 13, 2021.

 The AVP Program was designed in-house by audio program specialists, who used video content and practice files donated by LinkedIn Learning as a basis for instruction.
 The program's coursework from LinkedIn Learning focuses on the fundamentals of sound and audio engineering, with the intention that students gain software proficiency to become audio engineers or producers.
-Sirius XM partnered with TLM to help develop the curriculum and provide sound engineering content.
+SiriusXM partnered with TLM to help develop the curriculum and provide sound engineering content.
 Avid Technology also sponsored TLM to participate in the Avid Learning Collective, which provides the program with curricular content, audio and video creation software and certifications.
 This formative collaboration works in service of students to build the necessary skills to enter the field of audio engineering as apprentices or interns post-release.
 The AVP program expanded to San Quentin State Prison on April 18, 2022, making it the second classroom at TLM to teach Audio and Video Production.